Sanjay Bangar: Playing career

 He later became the captain of Railways and led them to two major championship titles, the Ranji Trophy and the Irani Trophy victory in 2004–05.
 He also led the Railways team to a Ranji Trophy One Day National Championship in 2005–06.
 Along with Vijay Hazare, he is only one of two players to score 6,000 runs and take 200 wickets in the Ranji Trophy.
 He represented Deccan Chargers in the first IPL season.
 He played for the Kolkata Knight Riders in the 2009 IPL.

-In January 2013, Bangar announced his retirement after 20 years playing.
+In January 2013, Bangar announced his retirement after 20 of years playing.
 An article by Sanjay Bangar was featured in the 2012 book Rahul Dravid: Timeless Steel.